jonjamz/blaze-tabs/README.md

 ];
 ```

-Slugs are generally URL-compatible strings without capital letters or spaces.
+Slugs should be URL-compatible strings without capital letters or spaces.

-**You must provide both.**
+**To be extra clear: you must provide both name and slug.**

 Contributors
 ------------